Cattleboo/Rosalina/README.md

 ### What can Rosalina do?

-  -Loop your favourite songs
+  -Loop your favourite songs<br/>
-  -play a whole playlist from youtube
+  -play a whole playlist from youtube<br/>
-  -search videos to play
+  -search videos to play<br/>
   -boost volume of your songs.